mongodb/docs/source/includes/api/list-tables/events/responses/orgs-onprem.rst

      - string
      - Unique identifier for this event.

-   * - invoiceId
-     - string
-     - Unique identifier of the invoice associated with this event.

    * - isGlobalAdmin
      - boolean
-     - Flag indicating whether the user who triggered this event is a MongoDB employee.
+     - Flag indicating whether the user who triggered this event has the :authrole:`Global Monitoring Administrator` role.

    * - links
      - object array